transmitly/transmitly/README.md

 builder.Services.AddSingleton(communicationsClient);
 ```

 That's right, we added a new channel provider package.
 Removed our SMTP/MailKit configuration and added and configured our Send Grid support.
-Notice that no other code needs to change.
+You don't need to change any other code.
 Our piplines, channel and more importantly our domain/business logic stays the same. :open_mouth:

 ### Supported Channel Providers